mg-04/mg-04.github.io/_articles/vlsi/adder.md

 Now comes the first real task of 4321: adder

 > This is very, very important.
 You will learn the fundamentals of tight layout and diffusion sharing!
+{: .notice--info}

 # Overview
-- Fix your design with a bit pitch of 2.1 um
+- Fix a bit pitch of 2.1 um
 - Use ripple carry
 - Make a (rough) stick diagram before you start
 - Edge DRC
-- Do not use their default VIAs
+- Do not use the default Vias
-- Diffusion share, and if you can't, put fets as closely as possible
+- Diffusion share, and if you can't, put FETs as closely as DRC allows
-- Leave room for upper-level connections
+- Leave room for upper-level Metal routing

-## What we could have done better on
-I would like to point out a few inaccuracies we've made, so it doesn't lead you to the wrong direction
+> Below are some inefficiencies in our implementation.
+Don't copy them blindly.
+{: .notice--warning}

-**Adder**
+> **Adder**
 - More organized M2 data grid
 - Smaller sizing on the non-critical path PFETs
 - Better diffusion sharing with S/D swapping